 Here is the ididit column we’re using.
 It’s a 28″ steel tilt unit, with a Lecarra Mark 9 steering wheel on there for now [edit, 10 years later: it’s still on there].
 I’ve wrapped giant Saran wrap around it so that the oil from my hands doesn’t make it rust.

 I drilled a very small hole on each side of the firewall, then used a welding rod to make sure I had the holes on the right angle going up to the steering wheel.
 Then I enlarged the hole to 1/4″.
-This allowed me to use a 1/4″ rod, with a flat ground on one end, as a sort of pilot guide in the middle of the hole saw.
+This allowed me to use a 1/4″ rod, with a flat ground on one end, as a sort of pilot guide in the place of the pilot drill of the hole saw.
 This will ensure I have the drill on the correct angle all the way through the firewall.
 I started from the engine side, and just broke through the outside surface of fiberglass.
-Doing this will protect the gel coat from chipping when I break through.
+Doing this will protect the gel coat from chipping when I break through from the inside.

 Voila, the slug.
-We can use this material to insert riv-nuts into to mount the A/C evaporator, gas pedal, etc. without bolts going through to the other side.
+We can use this inner panel to insert riv-nuts into to mount the A/C evaporator, gas pedal, etc. without bolts going through to the other side.
 It’s also a great heat and sound insulator.

 A 2″ exhaust tube was used as a guide so I knew when I had sanded enough without hoisting the column into position every time I wanted to check the hole.
 It was tricky, because the hole isn’t square to the firewall, and the fiberglass is about 1/8″ thick.